peytoncordero/DRI25/creating-simulations.md

 - Creating logical environment parameters
 - Component-driven design: separating out functions so that each has a single general purpose
 - Working with lists
-- Coordinating data among member functions
+- Coordinating data among member functions and methods

 ## Getting Started